 Always cleanse your skin

 3. If your skin is excessively oily, you may want to try a cleanser that contains salicylic, which will assist in oil control.
+We love Medik8’s Pore Cleanse Gel Intense.
+They also have a Pore Refining Scrub which is divine and can be paired back with their Pore Minimising Tonic.

-Serums produce long term improvements
+Enlarged Pores Tips – Serums produce long term improvements

 4. Dead skin cells will sit in and around the pore, making them appear larger.
 The use of a Vitamin A serum will ensure that any dead skin cells are dissolved and exfoliated away.
+A great starting point is Medik8’s Night Ritual Vitamin A as it’s gentle and works while you sleep.

 5. A pore minimising serum will help with the elasticity around the area, making it softer and therefore reducing the size of the opening.
-Rejuvaphyl Pore Perfecting Complex is a fabulous option with proven results.
-This has to be the go-to for enlarged pores tips to reduction.

 Moisturise and exfoliate to stop the oil cycle

 7. Weekly gentle exfoliation will also ensure that dead skin and debris is removed from in and around the pore.
 An enzyme exfoliator such as Société Superfruit Enzyme Peel works well as it is not too harsh.
+Medik8’s Refining Moisturiser is developed with your enlarged pores in mind!

 Protect your skin from further damage